com-480-data-visualization/data-visualization-project-2021-szs/README.md

 - From the player point of view:
 -- For all players, the average height is 181.87cm and average weight 168.38g.
 The average age in their participating seasons is about 25 and remains almost the same over time.
 -- About 75.7% of the players prefer to play with the right foot and 23.5% play with the right one.
--- Lionel Messi has the highest overall rating , which is 94, and has kept it for four years.
+-- Lionel Messi has the highest overall rating , which is 94, and has kept it for four seasons.

 ### Related work